 Neelakurinji is passionately called by botanists as Strobilanthes kunthianum.
 Found plenty in the Shola grasslands and the Western Ghats and Nilgris in India, Neelakurinji is a bush having clustered branches.
 The flowering season is from August to November, the peak time being September and October.
 The flower exhibits a light blue color during the early stages of blooming and turns to a purplish blue colour when it is matured.
 There are about 300 species of plants that bloom once in 10 to 16 years and out of these 46 are found in India.

 When Neelakurinji blooms, no wonder then, the talk of the Munnar town is nothing but the blooming of Neelakurinji.
 No one wants to miss the chance otherwise you will have to wait more than a decade to see it again.
 Four to Five lakh people visit Munnar when Neelakurinji blooms.

-Kurinjimala Sanctuary protects endangered Neelakurinji plant in Munnar.
-The Save Kurinji Campaign Council organises campaigns and programmes for conservation of the Kurinji plant and its habitat.
+Kurinjimala Sanctuary protects the endangered Neelakurinji plant in Munnar.
+The Save Kurinji Campaign Council organizes campaigns and programs for the conservation of the Kurinji plant and its habitat.